Head-to-head

 See the verdict - depends on the player type.

-Can I have accounts at both FortuneJack Partners and Stake.com?
+Can I have accounts at both FortuneJack and Stake?

 Yes - most crypto casinos allow multiple-operator accounts.